opensorceror/minimal-mistakes/_posts/2018-09-22-asynchronous-programming-scala-future.md

 Another approach is to only launch certain tasks asynchronously, such as those that run much longer than others (Fig. 3).
 Coming back to our example where $$T_2$$ runs much longer than other tasks, we can launch $$T_2$$ asynchronously after $$T_1$$.
 By doing this, the execution will immediately move on to $$T_3$$ without waiting for $$T_2$$ to complete, while $$T_2$$ will continue to run on a separate *thread*.
 When $$T_2$$ completes, its result can be obtained using a *callback* (discussed shortly).

 ## Parallelism vs concurrency

 Before proceeding, it is important to distinguish between *parallelism* and *concurrency*.
 Although they may look like synonyms in everyday usage, these terms are defined differently in computer science.

 For an interesting detailed discussion, refer to [Jenkov's excellent blog post][jenkov-concurrency-vs-parallelism].
 Briefly, concurrency represents tasks that *seemingly* run in parallel, while parallelism represents tasks that actually run in parallel.
 When a processor runs tasks concurrently, they may all be making progress, but the processor is actually only running one or a subset of them at any instant in time.
 This is usually achieved by rapidly switching context from one task to another.
 On the other hand, when a processor is running tasks in parallel, it is actually running all of them simultaneously.

 So where does *asynchronous programming* fit in then?
 Well, it may imply either concurrency or parallelism.
 If the processor supports running tasks in parallel, asynchronously launched tasks will run in parallel.
 If the processor can only run one task at a time, asynchronously launched tasks will run concurrently.

 ## Asynchronous programming in Scala

 Scala provides simple, elegant high level APIs to execute code asynchronously.
 This section briefly discusses *Futures* and related concepts.

 ### Using Futures

 Simply put, the aptly named `Future` object represents any code that may run asynchronously and produce a result in the future.

 Here's an example of a `Future`:

 {% highlight scala %}
 import scala.concurrent.ExecutionContext.Implicits.global

-val sorted: Future[SortedSequence] = {
+val sorted: Future[SortedSequence] = Future {
-  abominablySlowSortingAlgorithm(abominablyLargeSequence) // abominably long lasting computation
+  // abominably long lasting computation abominablySlowSortingAlgorithm(abominablyLargeSequence)
 }
 {% endhighlight %}

 Note the import.
 This is an *implicit* global static thread pool that is used to execute the `Future`.
 It is also possible to explicitly specify an *`ExecutionContext`* with a user-defined thread pool; for a detailed discussion please refer to the [official docs][scala-futures-docs].

 The `sorted` value here is a `Future` that embodies the result of the long lasting sort operation.

 ### Callbacks

 Usually, we are interested in obtaining the results from an asynchronous computation.
 This can be achieved by using a *callback*.
 A callback is simply a function that is called when a `Future` is completed.
 Since higher-order functions are first class citizens in Scala, the definition of callbacks is easily achieved.

 For a `Future`, a callback is typically registered by supplying a function of type `Try[T] => U` to the `onComplete` method.
 If the `Future` is successful, the supplied callback is applied to the value of type `Success[T]`, or to a value of type `Failure[T]` otherwise.

 Coming back to our sorting example, we can now register the callback as follows: